Pets & Animals

 Animals registered at the Lost Dogs’ Home are issued with a renewal fee amount as their initial registration fee.

-Cat Registration discount – Initial Registration $16.50
+Dog Registration discount – Initial Registration

-Cat Registration discount pensioner – initial registration $16.50
+Dog Registration discount (pensioner) – initial registration

-Dog Registration discount – Initial Registration $27.50
+Cat Registration discount – Initial Registration

-Dog Registration discount pensioner – initial registration $27.50
+Cat Registration discount (pensioner) – initial registration

 Service dogs (Guide, Customs, Police, Therapy dogs).
-Proof must be provided.
-No charge

 Transfer of Registration No charge

-Annual Renewal of Registration Fees
+Annual Renewal of Registration Fees 2025/26

-Annual renewal fees are applied each year from 10 April
+Annual renewal fees are applied each year from 10 April.

-Dogs with none of the above $165 $82.50
+Dogs with none of the above. $165 $82.50

 Restricted breeds, declared dangerous (including commercial guard dogs) or menacing dogs. $240 $240

-Service dogs (Guide, Customs, Police, Therapy dogs) Proof must be provided.
-No charge No charge
+Service dogs (Guide, Customs, Police, Therapy dogs)

 Cats with none of the above. $110 $55